Ignacio Ribera

-Ignacio “Nacho” Ribera (9 March 1963 – 15 April 2020) was a Spanish entomologist who authored 104 species, 16 genera, 3 subgenera, and 1 family of beetles, along with two species of worms (Nematomorpha).
+Ignacio “Nacho” Ribera Galán (9 March 1963 – 15 April 2020) was a Spanish entomologist who authored 104 species, 16 genera, 3 subgenera, and 1 family of beetles, along with two species of worms (Nematomorpha).

 Career

 Born in Barcelona, Ignacio grew up in Martorell and was the second of six children.
 He graduated from the University of Barcelona in the 1980s with a degree in biology, followed by a PhD from the Spanish National Research Council.
 His PhD dissertation was titled "Estudio de los Hydradephaga (Coleoptera) del Pirineo y Prepirineo: morfometría y ecología."
 Throughout his early career, Ribera worked at the Scottish Agricultural College, University of Murcia, Natural History Museum, London, and the National Museum of Natural Sciences in Madrid.
 In 2008 he obtained a position at the Instituto de Biología Evolutiva (Spanish National Research Council), where he remained until his death.

 As an entomologist, Ribera focused on the study of water and cave beetles, authoring numerous taxa in the families Dytiscidae, Hydraenidae, and Limnichidae, among others.

 As of December 2020, eight species have been named for Ribera: